mikeizbicki/cmc-csci143/week_09/README.md

     1. Durability: Committed data is saved by the system such that, even in the event of a failure and system restart, the data is available in its correct state.

-1. Implementing atomicity, consistency, durability is a hard CS problem that we will ignore.
+1. Implementing durability is a hard CS problem that we will ignore.
    The fact that Postgres has these properties ensures that even when hardware fails, the data in the database will not be corrupted.